Tullverket

 Swedish Customs receives the declaration and validates the content.
 The declaration is assigned an MRN.

-Swedish Customs notifies the holder of the authorisation of the goods that have been presented and that temporary storage has started.
+Swedish Customs notifies the holder of the authorisation which goods that have been presented.

-The declarant is informed that the TSD is approved and that the declaration has been given the status ‘Lodged – Approved’.
+The declarant receives information that the declaration for temporary storage has been completed and approved and that the declaration has been given the status ‘Completed – Approved’.

 A declaration or notification is made by a declarant to place goods under another stage of the customs procedure, such as customs procedures (import, customs warehouse, transit, etc.) or re-export.

-When the transaction has been processed, Swedish Customs will issue an approval for removal to the holder of the authorisation.
+When the transaction has been processed, Swedish Customs will issue a permit for removal to the holder of the authorisation.